natebosch/vim-lsc/README.md

 While the cursor is on any identifier call `LSClientFindReferences` (`gr` if using the default mappings) to populate the quickfix list with usage locations.

+### Find implementations

+While the cursor is on any identifier call `LSClientFindImplementations` (`gI` if using the default mappings) to populate the quickfix list with implementation locations.

 ### Document Symbols